Beusted/Xi-Smartwatch/README.md

 - **Intuitive Touchscreen Interface:** Easy navigation across various applications.
 - **Timer & Stopwatch:** Reliable and versatile clock functionalities including a stopwatch and timer.
 - **Number Generator:** Random number generation perfect for games and decision-making.
-- **Golden Pony:** Step counter and distance calculator to monitor your daily activity.
+- **Golden Pony:** A game based on the game Flappy Birds but made into a Golden Pony
 - **Sleek & Modern Design:** Merges aesthetics with user-friendly functionality.